riabhatnagar0610/Lyrics-Generator/README.md

 The Lyrics-Generator project is designed to generate song lyrics based on user input.
 It utilizes an LSTM model trained on a large collection of lyrics from various artists to learn the patterns and structures of song lyrics.
 Given an initial line or phrase provided by the user, the model generates a set of lyrics that are coherent and stylistically similar to the input.

+LSTMs are a specialized type of recurrent neural network architecture that enables the modeling of sequential data by maintaining a memory of past information and selectively storing or discarding information at each time step.
+This design allows LSTMs to capture long-term dependencies and has made them a powerful tool in various domains of machine learning and artificial intelligence.

 This project is built using the Flask framework, which allows for easy deployment and interaction with the generated lyrics through a web interface.
 The frontend is developed using HTML, CSS, and JavaScript to provide a user-friendly experience.

 ## Technologies Used